Information about intrauterine contraception

 However, there may be reasons why the fitting may need to be deferred.
 If this happens then the doctor or nurse who is seeing you will explain why.

 - Please arrive 15 minutes before your appointment for registration

-- Please allow at least two hours for the appointment.
+- Allow at least two hours for the appointment.
 Although the procedure does not take this long, some women need a little more time to recover after the procedure

-- We recommend that you eat and take pain relief before your appointment
+- We recommend that you eat and take simple pain relief before your appointment

-- Please bring sanitary protection, as you may experience some bleeding after the fitting
+- Bring sanitary protection, as you may experience some bleeding after the fitting

 - We advise you to avoid driving immediately after your fitting.